ttscoff/doing/README.md

 The format of the "doing" file is TaskPaper-compatible.
 You can edit it by hand at any time (in TaskPaper or any text editor), but it uses a specific format for parsing, so be sure to maintain the dates and pipe characters.

 Notes are anything in the list without a leading hyphen and date.
 They belong to the entry directly before them, and they should be indented one level beyond the parent item.
-The `now` and `later` commands don't currently make it possible to add notes at the time of entry creation, but I have scripts that do it and will incorporate them soon.
+When using the `now` and `later` commands on the command line, you can start the entry with a quote and hit return, then type the note and close the quote.
+Anything after the first line will be turned into a TaskPaper-compatible note for the task and can be displayed in templates using `%note`.

+Notes can be prevented from ever appearing in output with the global option `--no-notes`: `doing --no-notes show all`.

 ## Configuration